Roozbeh96/Agentic-AI/README.md

 - What types they have?<br>
 - How to merge updates from nodes?<br>
 _ How to check if your nodes are correct?<br>
 `AgentState` is a template or schema, not data. `TypeDict` describes the shape of a dict.
 LangGraph workflows expect a dict-like state not class. `x: Optional[int]` means `x` can be `int` or `None`. `x:Literal["sql","reject"]` means `x` can be `"sql"` or `"reject"`.
 No other string is allowed.
 State is the memory dictionary that flows between nodes of the graph.
 The state is the data that gets passed from node to node.
-Each node receives this state, modifies part of it, and returns the updated state.
+Each node receives this state, modifies part of it, and returns the updated state.<br>
+`graph.add_node` adds a node to the LangGraph workflow.
+A node in LangGraph is one step (one function) in your agent’s flow.
+Each node receive something from node, compute something, write back to the state. <br>
+`add_conditional_edges` defines branching logic (i.e., how the graph decides where to go next based on the state)

 ## 6. SQL node using Langchain